vpalmisano/webrtcperf/docs/config.md

 *Default*: `""`

 ## blockedUrls
-A comma-separated list of request URLs that will be automatically blocked (e.g. "https://api.segment.io").
+A comma-separated list of request URLs that will be automatically blocked.

 *Type*: `string`